Alexs23crypto/simulator_nsgaiii/README.md

 This repository includes geospatial data used to generate the cartographic visualizations presented in the study.

-Due to file structure requirements, the shapefiles are provided in compressed format:
+Due to file structure requirements, one of the shapefiles are provided in compressed format:

-data/geospatial/manzanas_lima.zip
+data/geospatial/manzanas (blocks)/manzanas_caracterizadas_lima.zip

 To use the data: